 When is Form 944 due?

-Form 944 is due by January 31st unless that day falls on a holiday or weekend; in those cases, it is due on the following normal business day.
+Form 944 for 2022 is due by January 31, 2023; Form 944 for 2023 is due on January 31, 2024.
+If the 31st falls on a holiday or weekend, it is due on the following normal business day.
 However, if you made your deposits on time and in full, you may file the return by February 10th.

 If you file by mail, make sure your filing is properly addressed, contains sufficient postage and is postmarked by the US Postal Service by the due date in order to be considered timely filed.
 If not, the return will be considered filed when it is actually received.